"The Seven Precepts"

 Stringency as Plenitude

-In the Second Rift, Iblis is cursed and exiled, earning his name, demands time as reprieve to justify his disobedience, and gaining it, arraigns humanity.
+In the Second Rift, Iblis is cursed and exiled and, earning his name, demands time as an ally to justify his disobedience, and gaining it, arraigns humanity.

 The Third Precept: